 Korn Ferry's Swift, who leads Digital Advisory for North America and Global Accounts, finds in her consulting work that three groups of employees tend to slow transformation momentum: Old-timers, by-the-book players, and lone wolves.

 An important element of digital transformation is, of course, technology.
 But often, it's more about shedding outdated processes and legacy technology than it is about adopting new tech.
-The Federal IT Dashboard shows that in fiscal year 2017, over 70 percent of IT spend government-wide went toward operating and maintaining legacy systems.
+It's also about enabling innovation.

 If businesses want to evolve with the rapid pace of digital change today, they must work to increase efficiency with technology wherever possible.
 For many, that means adopting agile principles across the business.
 Automation technologies also help many IT organizations gain speed and reduce technical debt.